ScyllaDB University Live | Free Virtual Training Event

 There are two separate systems of ScyllaDB Cloud users:

-• ScyllaDB Database User - used to login to a ScyllaDB cluster.
-Can access the data in the DB.
+• ScyllaDB Database User logs in to a ScyllaDB cluster.
+ScyllaDB Database User can access the data in the DB.

 The two systems are separated and isolated from each other.
 Once a ScyllaDB Cloud User creates a cluster, a default ScyllaDB Database User is created as a superuser.
 As the account administrator, you can request support to add more users.